techjunkybrian/Cockpit/README.md

 - Have a favorite app or command line tool that you use on your servers?
 Keep using the command line, Ansible, and your other favorite tools and add Cockpit to the mix with no issues.

 - Cockpit uses the same system tooling you would use from the command line.
 You can switch back and forth between Cockpit and whatever else you like.
 Cockpit even has a built-in terminal, which is useful when you connect from a non-Linux device.

+# BEWARE!
+I, TechJunkyBrian, am not responsible for broken or no longer working systems when you are using these scripts.
+The only thing I did was grab the installation instructions of Cockpit (see here: https://cockpit-project.org/running).
+If you screw something up with such simple script, thats on you!